Dsolnik/sle-mentoring/iteration2/it2_ans.md

 For this section, I want you to write code that tests out and demonstrates the concepts below Write a pure function.
 Write a non-pure function.
 Then explain why this is important in programming.

 * What is a Pure function?
-A: A pure fucntion doesn't depend on and doesn't modify the states of variables out of its scope
+**A**: A pure fucntion doesn't depend on and doesn't modify the states of variables out of its scope

 ```